gecko0307/gscript3/README.md

 - Tighter integration with the D object system.
 Any D object that inherits from `GsObject` and implements get/set semantics for its properties can be registered in the VM.
 This gives scripts secure access to the application's internal state.

 ## Usage

+Run a script:

+`gs -i script.gs`

+Compile a script to bytecode:

+`gs -c -i script.gs`

+## Embedding

+Gscript3 is not a DUB package yet, and the embedding API is unstable.

 Basic script compilation and running:
 ```
 import gscript;